rodriguezandresed/ansible-4-network-engineers/AnsibleTips.md

 All that is needed to use ansible is SSH enabled on the devices

-The command "ansible --version" shows the current ansible version being used
+The command "`ansible --version`" shows the current ansible version being used

 We can check the current ansible configuration by: